-Japan is one of the top tourist destinations of the moment.
-If you are travelling to Japan for the first time, you will probably want to see as much of the country as you can.
-We spent three weeks in Japan this spring and I would like to share with you what we learned.
-Here is how to plan the ultimate Japan 3 week itinerary for backpacking in Japan.
+Japan has long been a top tourist destination, thanks to its unique and inspiring culture and food.
+If you are travelling to Japan for the first time, you will want to see as much of the country as you can.
+Three weeks is the perfect amount of time.
+Here is how to plan the ultimate Japan 3 week itinerary for backpacking Japan.

-How to plan a Japan 3 week itinerary
+How to plan the ultimate backpacking Japan 3 week itinerary

-If you’re wondering how to plan a trip to Japan, the first place to start is what inspired you to visit in the first place.
-Are you hoping to see temples and castles, eat sensational street food, relax on beaches or in the mountains, explore its modern city life, or all of these things?
+If you’re wondering how to plan a trip to explore Japan in 3 weeks, the first place to start is what inspired you to visit in the first place.
+Are you hoping to see temples and castles, eat sensational street food, relax on beaches or in the mountains, explore its modern city life, or all of these things on your backpacking Japan itinerary?
+In Japan, 3 weeks is enough time to do all of these things, though it is such a rich country you may still find you cannot visit all the places you’d like to.

 Five years later, we finally did it.
 We planned our Japan backpacking route to spend 3 weeks in Japan from mid-April to May.
-We hoped to visit as many places as possible that our Japanese friends had suggested.
+We hoped to visit as many places as possible on our Japan itinerary of 3 weeks that our friends had suggested.

 As you can see from the map, their recommendations ranged from Niigata, in the north of Honshu, Japan’s main island, all the way 1250 miles (2000 km) down south to Okinawa, the tropical islands in the East China Sea.